 Consumers and other businesses are increasingly making purchasing decisions based on environmental and sustainability concerns.
 Making your products and services more sustainable can protect your livelihood as well as the planet.

 Producing sustainable products and services is a strategic issue.
 The most successful strategies will cover the concept and design stages of product and service development, through production and delivery to end of life and disposal.
+Domestic and global legislation is also requiring businesses to think more holistically about the lifecycle of their goods.

 1. The benefits